Algaecide

 Understanding Algaecides and Their Purpose

-The main purpose of algaecides is more than just getting rid of algae.
+The main purpose of algaecides is not just to get rid of algae.
 Many think they only work as a quick fix.
 But, algaecides really help prevent algae from coming back.

 Algaecides work by messing with algae’s cells, making it hard for them to grow.
 You can choose from:

 How well algaecides work depends on how you use them.
-Some give quick results, but keeping the pool clean often means using different algaecides together.
+Some give quick results, but keeping the pool clean often requires using multiple algaecides.

 Types of Pool Algae to Combat

 Keeping your pool water clean is key.
-Knowing the different algae types is important.
+Knowing the different types of algae is important.
 This helps keep your pool a fun place to swim.
 Here’s a look at common algae, what they look like, and how to treat them.

 Green Algae: The Most Common Culprit